New Pathways into Quilt History written by Kimberly Wulfert, www.antiquequiltdating.com

 “Support your local historical society!
 American history, art, and material culture are terribly neglected in our schools and by our government.
 We are in serious danger of losing our heritage—and I mean every American’s heritage.
 We cannot replace museum collections or historic buildings, which represent our local and national history, if they are closed, sold off, or destroyed because of neglect or a lack of funding.”

-Please describe (in a list) the contributions you have made via books, exhibits, presentations, contests, articles, fabric lines, research papers and the like.
+10) Please describe the contributions you have made via books, exhibits, presentations, contests, articles, fabric lines, research papers and the like.

 Books

-Editor and contributing author, Quilts: The Social Fabric of Massachusetts (tentative title).
-Lebanon, NH: University Press of New England for the Massachusetts Quilt Documentation Project, forthcoming 2009.
+Editor and contributing author, Massachusetts Quilts: Our Common Wealth Lebanon, NH: University Press of New England for the Massachusetts Quilt Documentation Project, 2009.

 Exhibit Catalogues